-Pastor Casey Fritz, who is one of our founding pastors and has been serving as our teaching pastor, recently relocated with his family to Phoenix, AZ.
+Pastor Casey Fritz, who is one of our founding pastors and had been serving as our teaching pastor, recently relocated with his family to Phoenix, AZ.

-We will continue to post updates here on this page, relevant to the transition and search for a new teaching pastor.
+We will continue to post updates here, relevant to the transition and search for a new teaching pastor.

 The most recent updates are at the top.

 Most of you know that we’ve been without a primary teaching pastor since early June and that we’ve been looking for one for a lot longer than that.

 As I announced last Sunday, the search has come to a dead stop…because we have found our new teaching pastor!

 There were well over 200 applicants and we’re not going to pretend that it was an easy process, but in the end we had a strong sense that this was the right person and we’re excited to have him and his family join our church community very soon.

 But here’s the thing…

 I can’t tell you who it is until it has been announced at his current church.
 I know that’s a bit of a tease but we know what it’s like when a pastor moves on, don’t we?
 It just wouldn’t be appropriate for us to go public with that info at this time, but we still wanted you to know the good news.

 This is an answer to prayer…to YOUR prayers, and we definitely want to thank you for praying, and encourage you to keep on praying as we step into this new chapter as a church community.
 You have been so patient, and so supportive during this time of transition and we can’t thank you enough for that.